-The language of the locals is pahari.
+The language of the locals is Pahari.
 It is difficult to decipher it.
-But you can speak with them in English, most of the people can converse in English.
+But you can speak to them in English, most people can converse in English.
 And Hindi is also helpful.

 Not all hotels here have Wi-Fi.
 But if you have a mobile network you can use it.
 And if the hotels do have Wi-Fi then ask for the password.